Microstrip Impedance Calculator

 FAQ:

-Why does a wider trace lower impedance?
+Why does a wider trace lower microstrip impedance?

 A wider trace has more capacitance to the reference plane.
-Higher capacitance lowers characteristic impedance when the dielectric height and material stay the same.
+Higher capacitance lowers characteristic impedance when dielectric height and material stay the same.

 Should I use IPC-2141 or Hammerstad-Jensen?

-Does the reference frequency change the impedance?
+Does the reference frequency change impedance?

 What should I do if target width solve fails?